-The LTAF will appeal to investors looking for exposure to long term.
-Illiquid assets, with a long-term horizon and appropriate risk appetite but who also want the additional oversight and governance of an FCA authorised fund.
-The LTAF is therefore likely to be of interest to DC pension schemes but also potentially to larger charities and not for profit organisations who often have a longer-term investment horizon.
-There is also the possibility, expressly permitted in the rules, to have an LTAF charity authorised investment fund (CAIF).
-With the benefit of the favourable tax treatment of the CAIF, and the ability to hold over income from one accounting period to another, this structure could be very interesting, but given the limits on distribution, at the moment the investor base would be limited to large and sophisticated charities.
+The LTAF should appeal to investors looking for exposure to Illiquid assets with a long-term horizon and appropriate risk appetite, who also want the additional oversight and governance of an FCA authorised fund.
+The LTAF is therefore likely to be of interest to DC pension schemes, but also potentially to larger charities and not-for-profit organisations who often have a longer-term investment horizon.
+There is also the possibility, expressly permitted in the rules, to have an LTAF Charity Authorised Investment Fund (CAIF).
+With the benefit of the favourable tax treatment of the CAIF, and the ability to hold over income from one accounting period to another, this structure could be very interesting.
 See our earlier briefing on CAIFs here.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.